pkmniako/OtherWorlds_Public/README.md

 ## Changelog

+- **1.0.5**
+	- Fixes
+		- Applied new kopernicus settings for OnDemand loading and handling of far away colliders
+		- Fixed generated waypoints with the custom UI missing a space
+		- Rise range of sprite core antenna to reach the star (Between 2017 and now something happened)
+		- Fixed Vassa not having clouds when using newer version of the Volumetric Clouds mod
 - **1.0.4**
 	- Celestial Bodies
 		- Started testing EVE Raymarched clouds in Vassa if that version of EVE is installed.